Now accepting applications for the

 2) Resume, Transcript, and Two Recommendation Letters

-All three portions of the application must be completed and submitted by Friday, November 30, 2018 to be considered for the Fellowship.
+All three portions of the application must be completed and submitted by 11:59 PST on Monday, December 2, 2019 to be considered for the Fellowship.
 Once you hit the “Submit” button on your application, you will receive an automated confirmation email.
-If you do not receive the automated email, your application may not have been submitted and you should email firstname.lastname@example.org to confirm.
+If you do not receive the automated email, your application may not have been submitted and you should email email@example.com to confirm.

 RESUME & TRANSCRIPT

-Your résumé should be no more than two pages in length.
+Your résumé should be no more than two pages in length and include your current GPA.
 Your transcript can be unofficial, although official transcript is required upon selection into program.

 Two letters of recommendation must be submitted for your application to be complete.
-These can be sent separately (by you or your recommender) to firstname.lastname@example.org OR submitted as part of your electronic application (you will see an “Upload” option).
+These can be sent directly to email@example.com (by you or your recommender, with your name in the subject line) OR submitted by you as part of your electronic application (you will see an “Upload” option on the form).
 At least one of these letters must be from a faculty member at your university.
-Please encourage the authors of your letter of recommendation to also address how your coursework or work experience to date has related to commercial space.
-We also recommend they address how you are a good candidate for this Fellowship program, given the eligibility criteria mentioned above.
+Please encourage the authors of your letters of recommendation to address 1) how your coursework or work experience to date has related to commercial space, and 2) why you are a good candidate for this specific Fellowship program, given the eligibility criteria mentioned above.

 Three essay responses must be submitted for your application to be complete.
 We ask that you upload your essay responses as a single PDF file titled, “Essay Responses [Your Full Name]”.
 You should have your PDF ready prior to starting the application form (as you will not be able to save and return to the form later).
 Here are the questions: